Ficool

 —At eighteen, he sat with his parents on a branch, watching the view.

-"I was finally leaving for the Oldest Solomon College," he wrote, "ready to begin anew.
-Oh yeah, the branch beneath us broke, and my father forget to fly.
-So he fell 27 feet and broke his back, karma~!"
+"At eighteen, I was finally leaving for the Oldest Solomon College," he wrote, "ready to begin anew and leave this life behind… Oh yeah, the branch beneath us broke, and my father forgot to fly up.
+So he fell 27 feet down and broke his back, karma~!"

 David hugged him tightly.
 "Train daily, son.
 And stay strong like your father.
 Trust in God for stability like always."

 Sphyla pouts playfully.
 "No love for me?
 Oh, how you've always been a daddy's boy your entire life.
 I still remember when you were, but a mere child, flying for the first time.
-I opened my arms, expecting your presence inbetween them, because that's what all babies do: 'Favor their mother'.
+I opened my arms, expecting your presence in between them, because that's what all babies do: 'Favor their mother'.
 But oh nooo~, instead, you went into your bumbling, idiot dad!
-He even didnt see it coming.
-But I guess that's what I get for getting my hopes up in having a mamas boy."
+He didn't even see it coming.
+But I guess that's what I get for getting my hopes up in having a mama's boy."

 David pulls her close, teasingly pinching her cheek.
 "Well, at least you have me~."